-Composition is the way you place your colors so a viewer’s attention is drawn to certain parts of a model.
-For example, in most pieces, you’ll want to compose your painting so that your viewer’s attention is drawn to the face.
+Composition is the way you place your colors so a viewer’s attention moves toward certain parts of a model.
+For example, in most pieces, you’ll want to compose your painting so that your viewer’s attention focuses on the face.
 You can do this by making the facial parts of the miniature brighter (or darker) than the rest of the model.

 In most pieces, you may have more than one or two interesting elements that you can leverage to keep a viewer’s attention.
 In the Ashtooth sculpt, I notice two major elements, and a minor element.
 The face and the claw on the pillar are the two major elements of interest.
 And, for me, I saw the left hand reaching out as another element I wanted to emphasize a little.

 From the photographs, I think you can see that even in the unpainted miniature, these parts of the model (the face, the right clawing/pillar, and the left hand) are places that draw your eye.

 Ultimately, it is the structure and silhouette that draws a viewer’s attention to the model.
 Use paint to help leverage these structural compositions to your advantage.